A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

-Finding your God and Goddess in Wicca
+Finding Your God and Goddess in Wicca

 Your Wiccan God and Goddess are really what it’s all about.
 That’s what the rituals are for.
 That’s why we celebrate the Wheel of the Year.
 That’s why we pray and meditate.

 There’s no rule about patrons.
 I’ve known people to have as few as one, and as many as four or five.
-They are usually of the same pantheon (not always, though mixing pantheons is always tricky and never should be taken lightly).
+They are usually of the same pantheon (not always, though mixing pantheons is always tricky and should never be taken lightly).

 The benefit of being in a relationship with patrons is that it gets fully developed.
 In your ongoing worship and serving your patron Gods, you get to know them intimately.
-In taking you under their wing like that, a God or Goddess will teach you a great deal over time and you can learn many lessons from them.
+In taking you under their wing like that, a God or Goddess will teach you a great deal over time, and you can learn many lessons from them.

 Being Called by the Gods